adiianni8/BioDRUMs-1/README.md

 You can either:

-Export a deconvolution table (e.g. from BioPharma Finder) and adapt it manually following the template, or use a helper script (if provided) that converts vendor output into the BioDRUMs template format.
+Export a deconvolution table and adapt it manually following the template, or use a helper script (if provided) that converts vendor output into the BioDRUMs template format.

 The repository includes: